Yale-BIM/f21-assignments/assignment-2/README.md

     > Note: How you call the lookup_transform function can have an effect on the rate of operation of your virtual_camera.py node and how often it can publish images.
-    You can use the [rostopic hz](http://wiki.ros.org/rostopic) tool to check how fast messages are published by the node.
+    You can use the [rostopic hz](http://wiki.ros.org/rostopic) tool to check how fast messages are published by a node.

 - **III-2.** Edit your virtual_camera.py script to enable your node to also publish calibration parameters.
 Sharing the parameters will help other programs